 - Pondok Wisata License: Needed if you want to legally rent out your property for short stays.

-Step #7: Transfer Ownership
+7. Transfer Ownership

 Once payments are complete and all permits are in order, it’s time to finalize the ownership transfer.

 For leasehold or PT PMA structures, this means registering your name or company as the legal holder.
+Again, your notary will oversee this process and ensure everything is properly recorded.

-Step #8: Plan for Ongoing Management
+8. Plan for Ongoing Management

 If you’re renting out your property, consider hiring a property management company to handle maintenance, bookings, and tenant communication.